* Note : Indian Ringnecks are illegal in the state of New Jersey.

 YES: Teach me to talk!

 Description: Green Indian Ringneck Parakeet (Psittacula krameri manillensis), are also known as Indian Ringneck Parrot, Rose-Ringed Parrots.
 Wild Indian Parakeets are usually green with the exception of turquoise blue on their tail feathers, and males have black and rose colored rings around their necks.
 Indian Parakeet Ringnecks are now available in shades ranging from bright yellows (Lutino), greens and blues to albinos due to color mutations.
-Like a few other bird species, they are known as dimorphic, meaning that a bird's sex can be determined by its colors and markings.

 Origin: India, Asia